 The most drastic change is arguably the shift in the general regulatory approach towards an effect-based mindset.
 The key issue is no longer whether a given conduct falls within a statutorily prescribed list of prohibited conducts, but whether it has or may have a competition-restraining impact on the market; that is, whether it (potentially) has an impact which removes, reduces, distorts or otherwise hinders market competition.
 The effect-based approach will require the competition authority to take into account a range of factors other than, as under prior law, the combined market share of the relevant parties when assessing whether an anti-competitive conduct or an M&A transaction should be prohibited.

-It is expected that given the new approach, enforcement of competition law will be more vigorous and all business individuals, organisations and any other relevant entities must adhere more strictly to the new Law.
+It is expected that given the new approach, enforcement of competition law will be more vigorous and all business individuals, organizations and any other relevant entities must adhere more strictly to the new Law.

 To learn more about the new Law, including analyses of the widened scope of governance, cartel and merger control regimes, leniency programme, abuse of market power, unfair competitive practices, sanctions, transparency and confidentiality, an international cooperation, click here to read the full blogpost by Ally Law member firm LNT & Partners.